jenciso/beautiful-jekyll/_posts/2017-04-19-prepare-windows-machine-to-use-ansible.md

 ---
 ## Prepare windows machine to use ansible

-Step 1: Open a window powershell as Administrator and execute the following commands
+Open a window terminal in powershell as Administrator and run the following commands

 ```
 PS C:\Windows\system32> cd C:\temp